Feeds. Articles. Conferences. Discussions. Meetups.

 At the end of the day, there would be several solution paths, but only you will know which one is THE solution for you.

 I turn tech ideas into websites using Ruby.
-I'm a budding Buddhist practitioner, passionate about health & fitness, a licensed yoga teacher (RYT 200), and a cat fanatic!
+I'm a budding Buddhist practitioner, passionate about health & fitness, a certified yoga teacher, and a cat fanatic!

 - blood pressure